-Sine more and more F. cherrug are nesting in Romania in the nest boxes installed by the former LIFE project therefore seven photo-traps were installed in 2017 and 179 836 pictures were recorded (Annex D1/9).
-Evaluation of the recorded pictures are going on.
+Since more and more F. cherrug are nesting in Romania in the nest boxes installed by the former LIFE project therefore seven photo-traps were installed in 2017 and 179 836 pictures were recorded and evaluated (Refer to Annex D1/9 of MTR2).